rustequal/pyInspectorTelegramBot/README.md

 /chat_member &lt;ID&gt;
 </pre>

 - To get information about the member, you can forward his message to the bot's chat.
 For example, this way you can find out his ID number.
-But if his account is hidden by privacy settings, then you will not be able to get the information.
-In this case, use the command "/chat_member" and its numeric ID, if it is known.
+But if his account is hidden by privacy settings, then you will not be able to do that.
+In this case, use the command "/chat_member" and its numeric ID, if it's known.
 - For help on all commands, use the command "/help" in the bot's chat.

 ## References